Key takeaways

 - Release on valid proof when banking lag is the only issue.

-For strategic accounts, route through the override workflow rather than blunt freezes, relationships matter, risk must still be controlled.
+For strategic accounts, route through the override workflow rather than blunt freezes.
+Relationships matter, but risk must still be controlled.

 The monitoring dashboard